Subscribe to updates

 Open Council Network is an independent organisation.
 We report on West Northamptonshire and are not the council.
 About us

-The Alcohol & Gambling Licensing Sub-Committee of West Northamptonshire Council is scheduled to consider an application for a variation to a premises licence.
-The meeting's agenda also includes the appointment of a chairman and the exclusion of the press and public for certain discussions.
+The Alcohol & Gambling Licensing Sub-Committee was scheduled to consider an application for a variation to a premises licence for McDonald's on Kettering Road, Northampton.
+The meeting's agenda also included standard procedural items.

 Application for a Full Variation of a Premises Licence

-A significant item on the agenda is the consideration of an application for a full variation of a premises licence for McDonald's, located at Kettering Road, Northampton, NN3 6AA.
-The application, submitted by Kazper Restaurants Limited, seeks to extend the restaurant's authorisation for late-night refreshment to operate 24 hours a day, seven days a week.
+The primary item scheduled for discussion was an application for a full variation of a premises licence for McDonald's, located at Kettering Road, Northampton, NN3 6AA.
+The application sought to extend the restaurant's licensable hours for the provision of late-night refreshment to operate 24 hours a day, seven days a week.
+This would align with the premises' planning permission.

 Attendees